Can an Employer Refuse to Accommodate Employee in Ontarioachkarlaw-admin

 Under the Ontario Human Rights Code (the “Code”), employers are prohibited from discriminating against employees based on several enumerated grounds.
-While traditionally discrimination is understood as differential treatment based on the enumerated grounds outlined in the Code, there are forms of discrimination that are less straightforward, and there are instances where employers refuse to accommodate employee disabilities.
+While traditionally discrimination is understood as differential treatment based on the enumerated grounds outlined in the Code, there are forms of discrimination that are less straightforward, and there are instances where an employer refuses to accommodate employee’s disabilities.

 Failure To Accommodate Discrimination

 When an employee discloses a valid human rights need relating to their workplace, an employer is obligated under the Code to accommodate that employee’s human rights to the point of undue hardship.
 Failure to accommodate the employee’s human rights to the point of undue hardship constitutes discrimination in breach of the Code, opening an employer to risk for a human rights application being commenced against them that could result in significant legal fees and damages.